Bluetooth is a wireless protocol for transfering lots of data quickly. As it is a standard, wireless Bluetooth devices

 needs to connect a PC USB port to all types of Bluetooth wireless devices should support as many profiles as possible.

-On the other hand, a device that replaces wired serial ports would just support Serial Port Profile, and
+On the other hand, a Bluetooth wireless device that replaces wired serial ports would just support Serial Port Profile.

 Kanda sell both USB and Serial to Bluetooth adapters, as well as Bluetooth IP gateways for Ethernet

-connection and embedded serial to Bluetooth modules for Bluetooth enabling your own products.
+connection.
+We also supply embedded serial to Bluetooth wireless modules for Bluetooth enabling your own products.

 USB to Bluetooth Adapters